Madrid: Climate

-Precipitation is typically concentrated in the autumn and spring, and, together with Athens, which has similar annual precipitation, Madrid is the European capital with least annual precipitation.
+Precipitation is typically concentrated in the autumn, winter, and spring.
 It is particularly sparse during the summer, taking the form of about two showers and/or thunderstorms during the season.
+Madrid is the European capital with the least amount of annual precipitation.

-At the metropolitan scale, Madrid features both substantial daytime urban cool island and nightime urban heat island effects during the hot season in relation to its surroundings, which feature thinly vegetated dry land.
+At the metropolitan scale, Madrid features both substantial daytime urban cool island and nighttime urban heat island effects during the summer season in relation to its surroundings, which feature thinly vegetated dry land.

 Water supply

 In the 17th century, the viajes de agua (a kind of water channel or qanat) were used to provide water to the city.
 Some of the most important ones were the Viaje de Amaniel (1610–1621, sponsored by the Crown), the Viaje de Fuente Castellana (1613–1620) and Abroñigal Alto/Abroñigal Bajo (1617–1630), sponsored by the City Council.
 They were the main infrastructure for the supply of water until the arrival of the Canal de Isabel II in the mid-19th century.

 Madrid derives almost 73.5 percent of its water supply from dams and reservoirs built on the Lozoya River, such as the El Atazar Dam.
 This water supply is managed by the Canal de Isabel II, a public entity created in 1851.
 It is responsible for the supply, depurating waste water and the conservation of all the natural water resources of the Madrid region.